mattyoung101/musicvis3d/paper/major.typ

 A _music visualiser_ is a computer program that takes as input an audio signal, typically music, and produces as output a graphical visualisation.
 Technically, this can be an entirely offline process, but most often music visualisers run in real-time.
 Music visualisers have an important role in the live entertainment scene @mccarthy2022live, particularly for Electronic Dance Music (EDM).
-With an almost infinite number of ways to interpret an audio signal, music visualisation is an eclectic mix of art and engineering.
+In fact, music visualisers have a long and storied history in both the EDM scene and hacker culture in general.
+With an almost infinite number of ways to interpret an audio signal, music visualisation is an eclectic mix of art and engineering, which makes it a very interesting field to research.
+Additionally, with its presence in live entertainment, the right music visualiser can really draw audiences in to the music, and create very memorable experiences.

+One of the first groups to pioneer the use of real-time computer graphics to visualise music was the _demoscene_.
+The demoscene originated from a group of talented programmers who produced _warez_ - cracked video games and programs.
+Each _warez_ group would prepend an _intro_ to their cracked game to show off their skills.
+Over time, certain groups came to focus on just producing these intros, rather than cracking games.
+This pivotal moved enabled programmers working on formerly illegal cracking tools to instead focus on legal computer graphics programming.
+Many demoscene intros pushed forward the state of the art, and demoscene programmers are consistently regarded as some of the most talented in the computer graphics industry.
+Almost all demoscene productions feature background music (often synthesised in real-time by the program!) and a suite of advanced computer graphics, which are usually synced to the audio.
+Some of these demoscene productions served as a great inspiration to me in selecting this project.

 The particular music visualiser I aim to construct is an improved version of the "spectrum of bars" once used by Canadian record label Monstercat, shown in @fig:monstercat.